mbayoumyshafik/Udacity_Data_Visualization_Project/readme.md

 * The bike trips by Customers take long in "The Embarcadero at Sansome St"

-## 5. Key Insights for Presentation slides
+## 5. Key Insights for Presentation Slides
 * In the presentation I focus on the relationship between bikes ride count and trip duration and user_types.

 * I started with a the distribution of trip count between the customers and subscribers.